feathersjs/docs/guides/advanced/file-uploading.md

 The plan is to upload the files to a feathers service so we can take advantage of hooks for authentication, authorization and validation, and for service events.

 Fortunately, there exists a file storage service: [feathers-blob](https://github.com/feathersjs/feathers-blob).
-With it we can meet our goals, but (spoiler alert) it isn't an ideal solution.
-We discuss some of its problems below.
+With it we can meet our goals, but (spoiler alert) it comes with its own problems which we'll discuss below.

 ## Basic upload with feathers-blob and feathers-client